Akhil-Suresh/golearn/doc/Variables.md

 ## Blank Identifier  _ (Underscore)

-The real use of Blank Identifier comes when a function returns multiple values, but we need only a few values and want to discard some values.
-Basically, it tells the compiler that this variable is not needed and ignored it without any error.
-It hides the variable’s values and makes the program readable.
-So whenever you will assign a value to Blank Identifier it becomes unusable.
+The real use of *Blank Identifier* comes when a function returns multiple values, but we need only a few values and want to discard some values.
+Basically it tells the compiler that this variable is not needed and ignore it without any error.
+It hides the variable’s values and makes the program readable. **So whenever you will assign a value to Blank Identifier it becomes unusable.**